weleoka/discdex/README.md

 Functionality:

 * Needs to check the supplied path for validity.
+* Missing feature to extract metadata from multimedia files.
+Needs to import module like Hachoir which can read metadata of various files.
+Interesting data could be:
+	- Duration
+	- Encoding/codec
+	- Bitrate

 Specs and options:

-* A choice of the file meta data to include in the indexing system.
+* A choice of the file metadata to include in the indexing system.
-	- Name
-	- Location disc name
-	- Size
-	- Codec
-	- Bitrate
-	- Date modified
-	- Alternate file name

 Security: none